Archive for category How To

 Summary

 Now this example is a bit contrived, but the idea is that if one has unique business state requirements which may need to be met before an object’s operation can be used, this methodology can be used to catch all actions, but not hamper runtime operations.
-It obviously shouldn’t be used to catch unique runtime scenarios such as user validation, those should be handled directly and possibly not by generating an exception.
+It obviously that it shouldn’t be used to catch specific runtime scenarios such as user validation, those should be handled directly and possibly not by generating an exception.

 C#: Connect To Oracle Database With No Oracle Client Install Needed (Winform DataGridView Loading Example)

-Oracle_smallThis article demonstrates in a step by step fashion the easiest, and frankly fastest way to connect to an Oracle database using C#.
+This article demonstrates in a step by step fashion the easiest, and frankly fastest way to connect to an Oracle database using C#.
 The goal is to not have to install the huge Oracle Client either on the development machine nor the target machine the code will run on.
 This example creates a winform and inserts the content into a DataGridView for quick viewing.
 The code below is base on .Net 3.5.

 Steps

-1. Oracle has an Oracle Database Instant Client which is a set of Dlls which can be XCopy installed onto the development and target PC to allow Oracle database access without installing the full Oracle client.
+1. Oracle has an Oracle Database Instant Client (download link)which is a set of Dlls which can be XCopy installed onto the development and target PC to allow Oracle database access without installing the full Oracle client.
 In future steps we will include those target Dlls to be copied to the target output folder with the executable.
 Download the appropriate package and add Dlls to a folder of your choice on the PC.

 2. In Visual Studio create a Winform Project.
 From the Solution Explorer and within the project create a subfolder named Oracle Dlls.
 Update: This step should not be done, for the dlls will end up being copied into a subfolder of the same name and when running the client an error may come up stating “System.Data.OracleClient requires Oracle client software